Abhinav1-Kumar/Expense-Manager/README.md

 ## Expense_Manager

-A simple application designed to simplify the tracking of your day to day expenses using graph.
+A sample application designed to simplify the tracking of your day to day expenses using graph.

 ## Tech Stack
 * Flutter